spaceitup/checkout-android/README.md

 ```

 ## Registration
-There are 2 kinds of registration: Regular and Recurring.
-Both types are supported and depending on registration settings in the List Result a checkbox may be shown for each type of registration.
-Please see documentation at  optile.io for more information about both registration types.
+There are two kind of registrations: Regular and Recurring.
+Both types are supported and depending on registration settings in the List Result a checkbox may show for either type of registration.
+Please see documentation at  optile.io for more information about the registration types.

 # Make your first payment
 In order to make a successful payment you must complete the following steps: